Bumper

 Opportunity

-Database migrations are one of the most common causes of unplanned downtime for teams practising continuous delivery.
-When engineers deploy schema changes — adding columns, creating indexes, or introducing foreign keys — PostgreSQL acquires locks that can block reads or writes on existing tables.
-If the engineer doesn't have deep knowledge of PostgreSQL's locking behaviour, a seemingly innocent migration can bring a production service down.
-This risk is especially acute at OGP, where PostgreSQL is the go-to database across most product teams and there are no regular scheduled maintenance windows.
+This risk is especially acute at OGP, where PostgreSQL is the go-to database across most product teams and planned downtime for maintenance windows are rare, which is in-line with modern software development.
 Today, catching these issues relies on individual expertise during code review, which is inconsistent and easy to miss under time pressure.
 A lightweight, automated check at PR time could surface these risks before they ever reach production.

 Velocity